aravindarav19/Virtual-HR-assistance/README.md

 ---

 ## 👥 Made By
-**Konan AI Labs** – On a mission to humanize HR with helpful, always-there assistants ❤️
+**Aravind S** – On a mission to humanize HR with helpful, always-there assistants ❤️